How to prepare for JEE Main 2021 in 6 months?

-How to prepare for JEE Main 2020 in 6 months - Only a few months are left for JEE Main 2020 exam to be held.
-So, all aspiring engineers, buckle up and start with the preparation of JEE Main 2020.
+How to prepare for JEE Main 2021 in 6 months - Only a few months are left for JEE Main 2021 exam.
+So, all aspiring engineers, buckle up and start with the preparation of JEE Main 2021.
 With such a short time left, all of you must be wondering how to prepare for JEE Main in 6 months.
 Don’t panic on account of the time you have but get going on making a study plan that will help you with preparation for JEE Main and then incorporating it.
-The tips on how to make a timetable, which topics to study, how best to study and more are detailed in this article to help you to prepare for JEE Main 2020 in 6 months.
+The tips on how to make a timetable, which topics to study, how best to study, and more are detailed in this article to help you to prepare for JEE Main 2021 in 6 months.

 Advantages you have

-Well, JEE Main 2020 comes with two attempts.
-While advice is to make the best of the first attempt, there is still hope with the April attempt if you feel that you could have done better after the January one.
-It’s all computer based so there can’t be any cheating or malpractices.
+Well, JEE Main 2021 comes with two attempts.
+While the advice is to make the best of the first attempt, there is still hope with the April attempt if you feel that you could have done better after the January one.
+It’s all computer-based so there can’t be any cheating or malpractices.

 Exam blues!
 Not if you know the rules